A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

 \subsubsection{The Projected Bellman Operator}

 With function approximation $V(s) \approx \phi(s)^\top \theta$, the parameter vector $\theta$ is shared across states.
 Updating $\theta$ to improve the value estimate at one state simultaneously changes the estimate at every other state.
-The algorithm can no longer apply the Bellman operator $T^\pi$ to each state independently; instead, it applies $T^\pi$ to compute a target, then \emph{projects} the result back onto the function space (the span of the features $\phi$).
-The composed operator is $\Pi T^\pi$, the \textit{projected Bellman operator}, where $\Pi$ denotes this projection \citep{tsitsiklis1997}.
+The algorithm can no longer apply the Bellman operator $T^\pi$ to each state independently; instead, it applies $T^\pi$ to compute a target, then \emph{projects} the result back onto the function space (the span of the features $\phi$).\footnote{Appendix~\ref{prelim:span_rank} defines the feature span, and Appendix~\ref{prelim:least_squares} connects regression to projection onto that span.} The composed operator is $\Pi T^\pi$, the \textit{projected Bellman operator}, where $\Pi$ denotes this projection \citep{tsitsiklis1997}.
 Convergence of the approximate iteration $\theta_{k+1} = \Pi T^\pi \theta_k$ requires $\Pi T^\pi$ to be a contraction.